 Of course, it doesn't always have to be a completely new design concept.
-Especially with established brands, this is not necessary at all and could even confuse customers.
+Especially with established brands, this is not necessary and could even confuse customers.
 Often, small adjustments are enough to improve the user experience of your visitors.

-However, if you don't think about design trends at all, you will scare away potential customers.
+But if you don't think about design trends at all, you will scare away potential customers.
 Because just like in real life, first impressions count here too.

-If you present yourself with a dusty website, you should not expect to be perceived as professional, competent or innovative.
+If you present yourself with a dusty WordPress website, you should not expect to be perceived as professional, competent or innovative.

 Create depth through Flat 2.0